okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 ## Identity Engine versus Classic documentation approach

-In our documentation we have started to move over to supporting Identity Engine as a first-class citizen, while still providing information for Classic engine users.
+In our documentation we have started to move over to supporting Identity Engine by default, while still providing information for Classic engine users.

 * Pages and page sections covering features that only work in Identity Engine will have a blue "Identity Engine" banner at the top.
 * Content that works in Identity Engine and Classic will have no banner.
 Any slight differences will be covered in the page text.